 You can see these exercises and stretches in action here.

 One of the worst things about travel is ending up strained and sore after a long trip, or even worse, during a long trip.
-Luckily, there are Airrosti locations in Texas, Illinois, Washington, Virginia, and Ohio to help those sore, strained muscles.
+Luckily, there are Airrosti locations in Texas, Washington, Virginia, and Ohio to help those sore, strained muscles.
 If you experience pain during long road trips, if you strain yourself lifting your suitcase into the overhead bin, or if you pull your quad racing to the gate before your plane takes off, find an Airrosti location near your destination.
 You can also schedule an appointment online for when you get back home, and we’ll get you back on your feet fast and doing what you love.